 - Regional Fisheries Management Organizations (RFMOs) – the Department’s first international priority is to work within relevant RFMOs to promote and maintain compliance with international agreements.
-To this end, the Department works with contracting parties to ensure that agreed provisions on enforcement are fair, effective and practical, with a clear emphasis on increasing compliance (e.g. Northwest Atlantic Fisheries Organization (NAFO), North Pacific Anadromous Fish Commission (NPAFC), Western and Central Pacific Fisheries Commission (WCPFC) and International Commission for the Conservation of Atlantic Tunas (ICCAT))
+To this end, the Department works with contracting parties to ensure that agreed provisions on enforcement are fair, effective and practical, with a clear emphasis on increasing compliance (e.g. Northwest Atlantic Fisheries Organization (NAFO), North Pacific Anadromous Fish Commission (NPAFC), Western and Central Pacific Fisheries Commission (WCPFC) and International Commission for the Conservation of Atlantic Tunas (ICCAT)).

 - Multi-lateral and Bi-lateral – the Department strategically collaborates with international organizations (International Monitoring, Control and Surveillance Network (IMCS Network), United Nations Fisheries and Agriculture Organization (UN FAO), North Pacific Coast Guard Forum) and States (France, Denmark, United States) to advance Canadian international enforcement objectives.
-This engagement contributes to global efforts to combat illegal, unreported and unregulated (IUU) fishing activity and protecting aquatic resources and ecosystems important to Canada
+This engagement contributes to global efforts to combat illegal, unreported and unregulated (IUU) fishing activity and protecting aquatic resources and ecosystems important to Canada.

-The Department internally reviews information in advance of exchange with foreign entities to assess risk and ensure adherence to established governance frameworks.
+The Department internally reviews information in advance of exchanges with foreign entities to assess risk and ensure adherence to established governance frameworks.
 In cases of sensitive or higher risk holdings, the Department engages internally and enlists external expertise, such as that available at the Department of Justice and Global Affairs Canada.
-While there is no central repository for information that is exchanged under the various departmental engagements, the department maintains records of all exchanges, whether through formal RFMO processes, or tracked by subject matter experts, within the organization.
+While there is no central repository for information that is exchanged under the various departmental engagements, the department maintains records of all exchanges, whether through formal RFMO processes or tracked by subject matter experts, within the organization.

 The Department’s National Fisheries Intelligence Service (NFIS) is engaged internationally, but has yet to start sharing intelligence products with state and non-state actors.
 In the foreseeable future, it is believed that NFIS will not be engaged in intelligence sharing activities with foreign entities where there could be a substantial risk of mistreatment.
-Should the situation arise whereby there is any indication of the contrary, the Department is ready to implement the framework to ensure that proper protocols and caveats are put into place.
+Should the situation arise whereby there is any indication to the contrary, the Department is ready to implement the framework to ensure that proper protocols and caveats are put into place.

-As required by the Directions, the Deputy Minister has implemented measures to ensure that decisions to conduct information sharing activities when there is a substantial risk of mistreatment, or use information likely to have been obtained through mistreatment, are appropriately assessed and that determinations are made based on the best available information and with the appropriate level of accountability.
+As required by the Directions, the Deputy Minister has implemented measures to ensure that decisions to conduct information sharing activities when there is a risk of mistreatment, or to use information likely to have been obtained through mistreatment, are appropriately assessed and that determinations are made based on the best available information and with the appropriate level of accountability.
 The measures which the Deputy Minister has implemented include a governance and reporting structure, an internal review committee (IRC), and a decision screen which collectively ensure compliance with the Directions.